 Nobody knew me like Tanya Truman; not my parents, or anyone.
-One look was all she needed to know something had happened.
-Her jaw tightened along with every muscle in her body, as steam billowed from her nostrils.
+One look was all she needed to know what happened.
+Her jaw tightened.
+Steam billowed from her nostrils.
 She was a rhino ready to stampede.

-I said nothing, because she already knew the answer.
-The who and what were obvious, along with the how of his getting away with it.
-Adrian Dempsey was a star athlete, which made him untouchable, even in a school with a supposed ‘zero tolerance’ policy.
-With only a few weeks until graduation nobody wanted to make it a big deal, and neither did I.
+I said nothing.
+The who and what were obvious, along with the how of getting away with it.
+Adrian Dempsey was a star athlete.
+That made him untouchable.
+And with only a few weeks until graduation nobody wanted to make a big deal.

 “You know I’m going to kill him,” she said.
-“I’m going to run him over with my car, throw him off a bridge, scoop up all the little pieces, and then I’m going to douse them in gasoline, and set what’s left of the little bastard on fire; and that’s just for starters.”
+“I’m going to run him over with my car, throw him off a bridge, and scoop up all the little pieces.
+Then I’m going to douse them in gasoline, and set what’s left of the little bastard on fire.
+That’s just for starters.”

 The graphic description didn’t faze me.
-“That went from zero to dark really fast.”
+“That went from zero to dark fast.”

-Tanya pulled me into her arms and scooped them up over my shoulders, just like a big sister would.
+Tanya pulled me into her arms like a big sister would.
 “Nobody hurts you like that and gets away with it,” she said.
-“If he ever did something to you, and I wasn’t around…”
+“If he did something to you, and I wasn’t around…”

 We hid under the bleachers by the football field.
-It would have been an ideal make-out spot if we were into that sort of thing, or if teachers didn’t make a point of inspecting them.
-Instead we flicked through the collection of thrift store comic books we traded back and forth, and shifted when a beam of sun came too close.
+It would have been an ideal make-out spot if we were into that sort of thing.
+Instead we flicked through a collection of thrift store comic books.
+We traded back and forth, and shifted when the sunbeams came too close.

-Tanya flicked idly through a book from some long-forgotten indie publisher, and mused.
+Tanya flicked through a book from some long-forgotten indie publisher.
 “I hope he lives a long and miserable life.”

-“Who do you think?” she said, and flicked the book closed.
-“I can almost see it, you know.
-Dropping out of college with a shoulder injury, riding the coattails of his youthful success until it runs dry, when all he has left are a couple of stories for the barflies nobody else remembers.”
+“Who do you think?” she said, and closed the book.
+“I can see it.
+Dropping out of college with a shoulder injury, riding the coattails of his youth until it runs dry.
+All that’s left are the couple of barfly stories nobody else remembers.”

-The image might have made me laugh if it didn’t seem so cruel.
+The image might have made me laugh if it wasn’t so cruel.

-Tanya continued, “balding, old, divorced at forty, stuck paying alimony for the next decade while he rots away in a one room apartment, with some poor old girl wondering why she even puts up with him.
-Oh, with a skin condition no doctor can explain!
-It’s not even revenge; it’d be like karma.”
+“Balding, old, divorced at forty.
+He’s stuck paying alimony for the next decade while he rots away in a one room apartment.
+Some poor old girl wonders why she puts up with him.
+Oh, and he has a skin condition no doctor can explain!
+It’s not even revenge.
+It’d be like karma.”

 “You know for a guy you hate you sure talk about him a lot.”